September Second-warmest On Record: EU Climate Monitor - UrduPoint

 Paris, (APP - UrduPoint / Pakistan Point News - 8th Oct, 2024) Last month was the second-warmest September ever registered globally in an exceptional year "almost certain" to become the hottest on record, the EU climate monitor Copernicus said on Tuesday.

-The Copernicus Climate Change Service (C3S) said the average global temperature last month was second only to September 2023.

-September saw "extreme" rainfall and destructive storms in many parts of the world, events that are occurring with greater severity and frequency as global temperatures rise due to climate change.
+September saw extreme rainfall and destructive storms across the world, events that are occurring with greater severity and frequency as temperatures rise due to climate change.

-Warmer air can hold more water vapour, and warmer oceans mean greater evaporation, resulting in more intense rainfall.

-Hurricane Helene pounded the southeast United States, Typhoon Krathon slammed into Taiwan and Storm Boris brought floods and devastation to central Europe in a month of wild weather.
+Last year was the hottest on record, but 2024 looks set to beat that.

+Global warming is not just about rising temperatures, but the knock-on effect of all the extra heat trapped in the atmosphere and seas.

 Recent Stories